whiteducksoftware/azure-devops-build-agent/README.md

 Build Agent SINGLE WINDOWS VM is a simple solution template that will deploy a windows based build agent for your Azure DevOps pipelines.

+**NOTE: the artifact uploaded by the pipeline can not be used "out of the box" for marketplace offers.
+The 'vsts-agent-win-x64-2.186.1.zip' has to be replaced manually with the .zip from the repo.**

 Check out the documentation [here](./docs/README.md).

 > add link to market place offer